brandoncaulfield/kentico-kontent-react-app/README.md

-# Getting Started with Create React App
+# Kentico Kontent React App

 This is a react app that uses the [Kentico Kontent API](https://docs.kontent.ai/) to pull a list of cafe's and display them in a 'card style' list using [material-ui](https://material-ui.com/).